buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 .. py:class:: buildbot.changes.svnpoller.SVNPoller

-The :class:`buildbot.changes.svnpoller.SVNPoller` is a ChangeSource which periodically polls a `Subversion <http://subversion.tigris.org/>`_ repository for new revisions, by running the ``svn log`` command in a subshell.
+The :bb:chsrc:`SVNPoller` is a ChangeSource which periodically polls a `Subversion <http://subversion.tigris.org/>`_ repository for new revisions, by running the ``svn log`` command in a subshell.
 It can watch a single branch or multiple branches.

-:class:`SVNPoller` accepts the following arguments:
+:bb:chsrc:`SVNPoller` accepts the following arguments:

 ``svnurl``
     The base URL path to watch, like